-We believe that neither the strong order unit, nor the universal completeness, is necessary to develop the general theory of Banach and Hilbert spaces taking values in such spaces, and so in this paper we attempt to simultaneously generalise the basic results of both theories.
-Hence in our approach, we take $\L$ to be a Dedekind complete unital $f$-algebra, and we develop the basic theory of $\L$-normed and $\L$-inner product spaces.
-We chose the letter $\L$ for lattice, so that $\L$-normed space reads as lattice-normed space, and the font to emphasize that we view $\L$ as the scalars (as is done in \cite{edeko2023decomposition}).
-We deviate from \cite{edeko2023decomposition} by writing the norm as $\norm{\cdot}$ (they use $|\cdot|$) to emphasize the similarities with the classical theory of Banach spaces.

-Lattice-normed spaces where first introduced by Kantorovich in 1936 in \cite{kantorovich1936}.
+Neither the strong order unit nor the universal completeness seem to be necessary to develop the general theory of Banach and Hilbert spaces taking values in such spaces, and so in this paper we attempt to simultaneously generalise the basic results of both theories.
+Therefore, in our approach, we take $\L$ to be a Dedekind complete unital $f$-algebra, and we develop the basic theory of $\L$-normed and $\L$-inner product spaces.
+We chose the letter $\L$ for lattice, so that $\L$-normed space reads as lattice-normed space\footnote{The blackboard bold is used to emphasize that we view $\L$ as the scalars (as is done in \cite{edeko2023decomposition}).
+We deviate from \cite{edeko2023decomposition} by writing the norm as $\norm{\cdot}$ (they use $|\cdot|$) to emphasize the similarities with the classical theory of Banach spaces.}.
+Lattice-normed spaces were first introduced by Kantorovich in 1936 in \cite{kantorovich1936}.